 Retirees who work part-time.
 If you have steady employment – even if it’s only part-time – this income will be considered by lenders.
 Remember minimum income criteria may apply, so check this before submitting your application.

-When you borrow money, having a form of income is necessary since you have to be able to prove that you can pay back the loan.
+When you borrow money as a reitree, having a form of income is necessary since you have to be able to prove that you can pay back the loan.
 Lenders want to see that you can comfortably pay back your loan and still pay for necessities in life such as food, housing and utilities.

 What forms of pension income is considered by lenders?